 “She looked like one of those kids out of a horror movie.
 I know that’s terrible to say, but I can’t think of any other way to describe it.”

 Lauren was returned to the family that adopted her as a baby.
-Later, Barbara Atkinson demanded that Lauren be returned to her, but her adoptive parents never forgot about her and welcomed her back with open arms.
-The transition back into a normal life, of course, wasn’t that simple for Lauren.
-She told Dr. Phil that although things have gotten a little better as time progressed, her life has been difficult, filled with numerous struggles.
+Barbara Atkinson had previously demanded to have Lauren back after she was placed with an adoptive family.
+Courts allowed Lauren to be returned to Atkinson, but her adoptive parents never forgot about her and welcomed her back with open arms.

 “My life’s been pretty hard.
 I’ve been struggling a lot.
 I hardly sleep any more.
 My anxiety is terrible.I’ve tried to commit suicide over 30 times.Sometimes I have flashbacks about my past, my childhood.
 Sometimes when I have flashbacks, it’s of [my parents] beating me.”